Scholarships and Awards

 Lindner Family Scholarships

 The Department of Communication is proud to announce the establishment of the Lindner Family Scholarships.
 S. Craig and Frances Lindner established these scholarships in honor of their daughter, Christine, a 2012 graduate of the Communication program.
 With one scholarship for students in each year of study in the program, the Lindners proudly support one of President Benson's top strategic priorities.
 Students at all levels of the Communication curriculum, with interests in every area of the field, will benefit from the generosity of the Lindner family.

 Second-Year Student: This scholarship is available to a student entering his/her second-year at the College in Fall 2014 (27+ earned hours) majoring in Communication.
 Qualified applicants will maintain at least a 2.8 overall GPA and 3.0 major GPA and demonstrate great promise for a career in Communication.
-Apply.

 Third-Year Student: This scholarship is available to a student entering his/her third-year at the College in Fall 2014 (57+ earned hours) majoring in Communication.
 Qualified applicants will maintain at least a 2.8 overall GPA and 3.0 major GPA with a record of success in their academic and professional lives.
 Students who are active in their work, the major, and/or the College community are encouraged to apply for this scholarship.
-In addition to this online application, students applying for this scholarship MUST request a letter of recommendation from a faculty member be submitted on their behalf to firstname.lastname@example.org.
-Recommendations from employers, supervisors, ect.
-Apply.

 Fourth-Year Student: This scholarship is available to a student entering his/her fourth-year at the College in Fall 2014 (87+ earned hours) majoring in Communication.
 Qualified applicants will maintain at least a 2.8 overall GPA and 3.0 major GPA and will demonstrate significant engagement in communication related activity at the College and/or the community.
-Apply.

 FIRST AND SECOND YEAR STUDENTS: